tristanhollman/kanikeenkersttruiaan/README.md

 - A single page indicating whether you can wear a Christmas sweater.
 - Displays a countdown to Christmas.
-- Provides a share button to share the website with others.

 ## Technologies Used